Why High-Performance Electric Trains

 New Bike Cars

-There will be two dedicated bike cars per train that will be well marked from the outside.
-Each bike car will have two levels, with bike storage on the lower level.
-The exact bike layout will be discussed in Spring/Summer 2017.
-Please visit again to see the latest developments.
+There will be two dedicated bike cars per train that will be well marked.
+Each bike car will have a lower, mid, and upper level, with bike storage on the lower level.
+Security cameras will be posted in each bike car to enhance security.

 Thank You For Voting!